joseguardo/IntelligentChunking/app/data/processed/original/processed_content.md

 # Definitions

+or regulation not to be publicly disclosed, any such appointment which is to be made, or is made, by a person or entity described in paragraph (d) above);

-(i) has a secured party take possession of all or substantially all its assets or has a distress, execution, attachment, sequestration or other legal process levied, enforced or sued on or against all or substantially all its assets and such secured party maintains possession, or any such process is not dismissed, discharged, stayed or restrained, in each case within 30 days thereafter;
+1. has a secured party take possession of all or substantially all its assets or has a distress, execution, attachment, sequestration or other legal process levied, enforced or sued on or against all or substantially all its assets and such secured party maintains possession, or any such process is not dismissed, discharged, stayed or restrained, in each case within 30 days thereafter;

-(j) causes or is subject to any event with respect to it which, under the applicable laws of any jurisdiction, has an analogous effect to any of the events specified in paragraphs (a) to (i) (inclusive) above; or
+2. causes or is subject to any event with respect to it which, under the applicable laws of any jurisdiction, has an analogous effect to any of the events specified in paragraphs (a) to (i) (inclusive) above; or

-(k) takes any action in furtherance of, or indicating its consent to, approval of, or acquiescence in, any of the foregoing acts;
+3. takes any action in furtherance of, or indicating its consent to, approval of, or acquiescence in, any of the foregoing acts;

 "Insurance Proceeds" has the meaning given to that term in clause 11.2 (Disposal, Insurance and Acquisition Proceeds and Excess Cashflow);